A Human Performance Improvement approach to sales effectiveness

 The ROI of a Human Performance Improvement Effort

 The concept of supporting the application of new skill training is not new.
-So why have organizations not implemented HPI efforts more consistently in the past?
+So why have organisations not implemented HPI efforts more consistently in the past?
 One of the principle barriers has been a belief that creating and implementing these additional elements of an HPI framework will not produce enough of a return to justify their cost.
-For example, the implementation of salesperson training has a direct and measurable impact on performance, but the value of sales manager training, tools to support the new skills, and new measures of sales performance have not been directly assessed.
+For example, the implementation of salesperson training has a direct and measurable impact on performance, but the value of sales manager training, tools to support the new skills and new measures of sales performance have not been directly assessed.

 When taken as a whole, this study demonstrates that the ROI of the HPI components actually exceeds the ROI of sales training alone.
 That is, the cost of sales manager training and implementation of new tools and measures was only about 20% of the cost of the initial salesperson training, but produced 67% additional improvement in performance.
 We calculated that, if the results were extrapolated over a three-year period (during which the skills might be expected to be retained), the ROI for the salesperson training alone was about $12 for each dollar invested, but $20 for each dollar invested for the HPI approach.
 The HPI figures would likely be even higher, because the skills were sustained at a higher level longer with the HPI approach.
 Clearly, it pays to implement an HPI approach to learning.